Carpet Land

 Advantages of Floor Insulation

-Floor insulation ensures that you will have the average comfort temperature (20 degrees Celsius/68 Fahrenheit) in your home.
-A non-insulated floor usually has a temperature of around 11 degrees, while an insulated floor can make the temperature rise to a good 20 degrees.
+Floor insulation ensures your home has the average comfort temperature (20 degrees Celsius/68 Fahrenheit).
+A non-insulated floor usually has a temperature of around 11 degrees, while an insulated floor can increase the temperature to 20 degrees.

 Here are the following layers that are processed when installing floor insulation: